kevintshoemaker/R-Bootcamp/module1_2.txt

 # for example...

-# setwd("E:/GIT/R-Bootcamp")   # note the use of forward slash- backslashes for file paths, as used by Windows, is not supported by R
+# setwd("E:/GIT/R-Bootcamp")   # note the use of forward slash- backslashes for file paths, as used by Windows, are not supported by R

 # Open finder to set directory
 setwd(file.choose())